cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 At this point, we have a conclusion that the longest path can start from any mountain in the matrix.
 So we need to try from all mountains.

-The second conclusion, you easily realize the matrix is **a directed acyclic graph**
+The second conclusion, you easily realize the matrix are ** multiple of directed acyclic graphs**

 <center>
     <img src="{{site.baseurl}}/images/matrix-15.png" alt="matrix-1" style="zoom:90%;"/>